Cost of Attendance Budget

 Students are advised to pay off all credit card debt before coming to law school.
 The Law School Office of Financial Aid cannot make allowances for credit card or other consumer debt.

-While the cost of the Bar examination itself can be included in the Student Expense Budget, most other expenses associated with the Bar examination may not be included in the Student Expense Budget.
+While the cost of the Bar examination itself can be included in the Cost of Attendance Budget, most other expenses associated with the Bar examination may not be included in the Cost of Attendance Budget.
 However, most lenders offer private Bar Study loans to law students to assist with such things as paying for Bar preparation courses and living expenses associated with taking a bar exam after graduation.
 Some students also find it possible to cover this cost with summer employment while studying for the bar examination.

 Since financial aid is intended to cover only the educational expenses of students, spouses or partners are expected to provide for their own room, board, and personal expenses.
 Students may not use financial aid to replace and/or supplement a spouse or domestic partner’s wages.